 Collaborating on safety

-The NZOIA National Training Symposium will be at St Pauls Collegiate Tihoi Venture School from 24-28 September 2014.
-The Symposium aims to encourage the continual professional development of ‘on-the-ground’ instructors and has a practical focus.
-It is a forum to network, upskill, train and revalidate NZOIA qualifications.
-See the NZOIA website for details.
+- The NZ Outdoor Instructors Association National Training Symposium will be at St. Pauls Collegiate Tihoi Venture School, Lake Taupo, 24-28 September 2014.
+This Symposium aims to encourage the continual professional development of ‘on-the-ground’ instructors and has a practical focus.
+It’s a forum to network, upskill, train and revalidate NZOIA qualifications.